 Some states actually don’t have income taxes, which makes things even easier on you as a US expat!
 These states get their revenue from other sources, like property tax and sales tax.
-If you live in one of the following states, you don’t have to file a state return:
+If you live in one of the following states, do you have to file state returns?
+That’s a “no” to the following:

 - South Dakota